nextauthjs/adapters/packages/dynamodb/README.md

 ## Table structure

-The table respect the single table strucuture.
-This has many advantages :
+The table respects the single table design pattern.
+This has many advantages:

-- Only one table to manage, monitor and provisioned
+- Only one table to manage, monitor and provision.
-- Querying relation is faster than with multi table schema (if you want to retreive all sessions from an user for example)
+- Querying relations is faster than with multi-table schemas (for eg. retreiving all sessions for a user).
-- Only one table need to be replicated if you want to be multi-regions
+- Only one table needs to be replicated, if you want to go multi-region.

 Here is a schema of the table :